Six Flags (1961–2024)

-Six Flags Entertainment Corporation, formerly Six Flags Theme Parks, Inc., was an American amusement park corporation, headquartered in Arlington, Texas.
-At its height, Six Flags owned more theme parks and waterparks than any other company: 42 properties in the United States, Canada, and Mexico, including theme parks, amusement parks, water parks, and a family entertainment center.
+Six Flags Entertainment Corporation (formerly Tierco Group, Inc., Premier Parks, Inc., and Six Flags Inc.) was an American multinational amusement park corporation, headquartered in Arlington, Texas, United States.
+Before its 2024 merger with Cedar Fair, it had 27 properties in its portfolio.
+These included 15 amusement parks and 11 water parks in the United States, Canada, and Mexico.
 In 2019, Six Flags properties hosted 32.8 million customers, the seventh-highest attendance in the world.

-Founded in the 1960s and named for its first theme park, Six Flags Over Texas, the company was known first as Six Flags, Corp., and later Six Flags, Inc. The company maintained a corporate office in Midtown Manhattan, and headquarters in Arlington, Texas.
+Founded in the 1960s and named for its first theme park, Six Flags Over Texas, the original company operated as Six Flags, Corp., and later Six Flags Theme Parks, Inc. From 1993 to 1998, Time Warner owned the company before selling it to Premier Parks, which absorbed the original company.
+Premier Parks adopted the Six Flags name after the acquisition.
 On June 13, 2009, the corporation filed for Chapter 11 bankruptcy protection, which it exited after corporate restructuring on May 3, 2010.

-On July 1, 2024, Six Flags merged with rival Cedar Fair in an $8 billion deal; the merged company, also called Six Flags and based in Charlotte, operates 51 properties, including 27 amusement parks, 15 water parks, and nine resorts.